miafan23/water-bubble-chart/README.md

 #water-bubble-chart
-A jQuery plugin to make water bubble chart (liquid bubble chart).
-It can used in your resume to describe the degree of your master skills or react the completion of something you are doing.
-You can visit [this](http://fiona23.github.io/water-bubble-chart/) for more information and watch a demo.

 This is a jQuery plugin to render specific data into water bubble chart (or liquid bubble chart).
-For instance, it can used in you resume to describe the extent to which you master some skills, or to reflect as a progress bar for completing a specific task.
+For instance, it can used in your resume to describe the extent to which you master some skills, or to reflect as a progress bar for completing a specific task.
 You can visit [this](http://fiona23.github.io/water-bubble-chart/) for more information, with a demo included as well.